Information security (INFOSEC)

 Your CISO is responsible for deciding whether your security measures will reduce your organisation’s risks to an acceptable level.
 Your executive team can then have confidence in the measures, including how they’ll be governed.

-Keeping your information security up to date
+Keep your security up to date

 Threats, vulnerabilities and risks to your organisation’s information will change as technology, business, and information needs change.

-To keep your information security up to date and comply with INFOSEC 4, carry out the following activities.
+To keep your information security up to date and comply with INFOSEC4, carry out the following activities:

-Analyse evolving threats and vulnerabilities.
-Monitor and observe so you can identify vulnerabilities and detect concerning events.
+• Analyse evolving threats and vulnerabilities – Monitor and observe so you can identify vulnerabilities and detect concerning events.
 Take proactive action to secure your systems, networks, configurations, and processes.

-Keep your information security measures up to date.
-Maintain access control systems and protect ICT equipment.
+• Keep your information security measures up to date – Maintain access control systems and protect ICT equipment.
 Ensure your business continuity and disaster recovery plans are tested when you adopt new or updated processes, systems, and capability.

-Respond to information security incidents.
-Ensure you investigate and respond quickly, communicate with affected parties or relevant authorities without delay, and learn from incidents to improve security.
+• Respond to information security incidents – Ensure you investigate and respond quickly, communicate with affected parties or relevant authorities without delay, and learn from incidents to improve security.

-Assessing your capability
+Assess your capability

 Reviewing your measures will help you to improve, adapt, or change your information security when needed.